malshan84/svn-function-log-viewer/README.md

 # electron-react-ts
-If foreman is not installed
+If yarn is not installed
 ```bash
 npm install --global yarn
 ```